 Exhibit 3B.9 shows the spread between BBB-rated corporate bond yields and 10-year CGB yields before and after the Global Financial Crisis.
-The average spread before the Global Financial Crisis (i.e., from January 2005 to June 2007) was 1.1%, whereas the average spread after the Global Financial Crisis (i.e., from January 2010 onwards) was 2.4%, representing an increase of 1.3%.
+The average spread before the Global Financial Crisis (i.e., from January 2005 to June 2007) was 1.1%, whereas the average spread after the Global Financial Crisis (i.e., from January 2010 onwards) was 2.5%, representing an increase of 1.4% (in absolute terms).